Nebraska Medicine: 2003–2013: The Nebraska Medical Center

-2014–2016: Nebraska Medicine
+2014: Nebraska Medicine

 In October 2014, it was announced that The Nebraska Medical Center, Bellevue Medical Center and UNMC Physicians would begin operating under Nebraska Medicine as one entity.
 UNMC Physicians, a clinical group formed in 1971, brought 39 ambulatory clinics and a physician's practice into Nebraska Medicine.
-The hospitals and clinics within the Nebraska Medicine network were also renamed, as Nebraska Medicine – Nebraska Medical Center, Nebraska Medicine – Bellevue, Nebraska Medicine – Village Pointe, Nebraska Medicine – Eagle Run, and others.
+The hospitals and clinics within the Nebraska Medicine network were also renamed, as Nebraska Medicine – Nebraska Medical Center, Bellevue Medical Center, Village Pointe Health Center, Eagle Run Health Center, and others.
 UNMC remained independent, but changed its branding to reflect the new Nebraska Medicine logo.